anywhichway/joex/README.md

 For selectivity, extensions are only created upon request for any given class by calling */<constructor/>.extend()*.

-The design philosophy for Date involves making objects more declarative than is typical with Javascript because we find this leads to more concise and less bug prone code.
+The design philosophy for Date involves making objects more declarative than is typical with JavaScript because we find this leads to more concise and less bug prone code.
 It also happens to be useful when indexing objects for [JOQULAR](http://www.github.com/anywhichway/joqular) or other JSON data stores.
 This is accomplished through the use of Object.defineProperty on class prototypes to create virtual properties with get and set functions, e.g.

 ```Object.defineProperty(Date.prototype,"fullYear",{enumerable:true,configurable:true,set:function(value) { this.setFullYear(value); },get:function() {return this.getFullYear();}).```